Package 'NPCDTools'

 Y

-A matrix of binary responses (1=correct, 0=incorrect).
+A N×JN\times J matrix of binary responses (1=correct, 0=incorrect).
 Rows represent persons and columns represent items.

 Q

-The Q-matrix of the test.
+A J×KJ\times K provisional Q-matrix to be refined.
 Rows represent items and columns represent attributes.

 gate